 a.
 Composition – the Governing Board voting members shall consist of:

 i.
-Up to twenty (20) Premier Members with one representative appointed by each Premier Member;
+Up to twenty-one (21) Premier Members with one representative appointed by each Premier Member;

 ii. elected General Member representative(s) per Section 2.d.;

-iv. the Chair elected by the TSC, as defined in Section 4 below.
+iii. the Chair elected by the TOC, as defined in Section 4 below.

 b.
 Conduct of Meetings

 i.
 Governing Board meetings shall be limited to the Governing Board representatives and follow the requirements for quorum and voting outlined in this Charter.
 The Governing Board may decide whether to allow one named representative to attend as an alternate.

 ii.
 The Governing Board meetings shall be confidential unless approved by the Governing Board.
 The Governing Board may invite guests to participate in consideration of specific Governing Board topics (but such guests may not participate in any vote on any matter before the Governing Board).
 The Governing Board should encourage transparency, including the public publication of public minutes within a reasonable time following their approval by the Governing Board.

 c.
 Responsibilities – the Governing Board shall be responsible for: